What does the Bible say about Ruth?

 36. Ruth 4:5 “Then Boaz said, “The day you buy the field from Naomi, you must take Ruth, the Moabite woman, also.
 She is the wife of the dead man.
 You must keep alive the name of the dead man on his land.”

 37. Ruth 4:6 “Then the redeemer said, “I cannot redeem it for myself, lest I impair my own inheritance.
 Take my right of redemption yourself, for I cannot redeem it.”

-Characteristics of Ruth
+Characteristics of Ruth in the Bible

 Ruth had grown in renown as a godly woman.
 God blessed her love and obedience towards Naomi and grew her character and her standing in the community.
 She was loyal to her new God, and to Naomi.
 She lived a life of faith as she left the land, culture, and community she grew up in to go to Israel and start anew with Naomi.
 Her faith again shows up when she trusts God’s provision for a Kinsmen Redeemer.
 She acted honorably and humbly towards Boaz.